dkallen78/Mathemagicus-Version-3.0/README.md

 Included as of now (2019/07/29) are the .html, .js, .css, and assett files.
 I'm going to upload a .rar later.

-### Up next: the combat logic.
+### Up next: more combat logic.

 All the code I have in front of me is ugly so I think things are going to slow down a bit from here.
-Next up is getting basic answer checking functionality followed by special problem types.
+My big problem right now is determining a way to level a player up, that is, to open up more difficult problems.
+After I have that figured out, I'm going to tweak the "story" a bit and implement hint magic right from the start.

+## 2019.08.07

+### Update

+I've got the basics of the game mostly put together.
+I don't have magic.
+I don't have multiple problem types.
+I don't have the ability to level up or unlock more difficult problems.
+I can put a problem on the screen, check if it's right, kill a monster, and take damage.
+I did a lot of work with the time down functionality as well.
+Instead of a bunch of variables and a function I've got a class.
+I'm digging this class stuff now that I'm figuring it out.
+I'll probably put more in there.

 ## 2019.08.06